Enforcement of the Anti-Money Laundering Act

 We keep a nationwide register of operators whose compliance with the Anti-Money Laundering Act is our responsibility.
 The objective of the register is to help us to enforce the rules on the prevention of money laundering and terrorist financing.
 The register includes the details of any operators who are not included in the Financial Supervisory Authority’s list of reporting entities or in Regional State Administrative Agencies’ other registers.

 We have prepared an online form that operators can use to have their details entered into the anti-money laundering register.
-A link to the form is provided at the bottom of this page.
-More information about the register is also available on this page.
+You can find a link to the application at the bottom of this page.
+At the bottom of the page, there is also a link to the Anti-Money Laundering Register, the details of which can be viewed without logging in.

 All operators that fall within our enforcement authority must draw up a written risk assessment of their business.
 The objective of risk assessment is to identify and analyse typical risks of money laundering and terrorist financing inherent in each business on a practical level.
 Risk assessment documents describe, for example, the risk involved in a particular service that the service provider must take into account.
 Risk assessments must be reviewed at regular intervals.